sasconsul/contacts_jhipster/README.md

 ## Development

+### Create an empty database and user in Postgres

+Before you build or run the project the Postgres user and database need to be created.

+In psql as root:

+    CREATE USER contacts_jhipster;
+    ALTER USER contacts_jhipster SUPERUSER CREATEDB;
+    CREATE DATABASE contacts_jhipster;

 Before you can build this project, you must install and configure the following dependencies on your machine:

 1. [Node.js][]: We use Node to run a development web server and build the project.